jaymoulin/google-musicmanager-dedup-api/README.md

 (This product is available under a free and permissive license, but needs financial support to sustain its continued improvements.
 In addition to maintenance and stability there are many desirable features yet to be added.)

-This image allows you utilize deduplication feature for [Google MusicManager](https://github.com/jaymoulin/google-music-manager)
+This image allows you utilize deduplication feature for [Youtube Music Uploader](https://github.com/jaymoulin/youtube-music-uploader)

 Installation
 ---